-Charging: SCW Members in good standing may charge their Visa, MasterCard or Discovery cards for dues, ice fees, locker rental, and group classes.
+Charging: SCW Members in good standing may charge their Visa, MasterCard, PayPal or ACH for dues, ice fees, locker rental, and group classes.

-The Snack Bar: The Snack Bar and vending machines are operated with hours and prices posted.
-The Snack Bar is open during the most popular hours, which are listed in the "Handbook Supplement" and posted at the Club.
+The Cafe: The cafe and vending machines are operated with hours and prices posted.
+The café is open during the most popular hours, which are listed in the Handbook Supplement and posted at the Club.
 It can also be opened at other times for special events.
 Special menus for birthday parties and other groups can be arranged.
+All OSHA and health rules are enforced in the cafe area (e.g. no styling of hair).

-The Skate Shop: The Skate Shop is open during scheduled hours and during public sessions.
-Popular figure skating items are in stock and other items may be ordered.
+The Skate Shop: We no longer have a full skate shop.
+Items, such as skates, may be ordered talking with the Club office.
+Popular figure skating items such as tights may be in stock in the Club office and other items may be ordered.
 Prices are fully competitive with other outlets for equivalent quality.
 Experienced fitting and the opportunity for coach consultation are advantages of buying equipment at the Shop.
-It also carries U.S. Figure Skating Rulebooks, SCW jackets, T-shirts, tote bags, sweat shirts, souvenirs and other items.